LuisFJojoa/Firebase_React_App/README.md

 This Project is a Simple ReactJS Project which demonstrates the following
 1. Creating a Component in React
-2. Communicating between parent and child component
-3. Using Bootstrap along with React
+2. Using Bootstrap along with React
-4. Using Basic Routing in React
+3. Using Basic Routing in React
-5. Using Login/Logout Auth with Firebase Authentication
+4. Using Login/Logout Auth with Firebase Authentication
-6. Using Object Storage Service with Firebase Cloud Storage
+5. Using Object Storage Service with Firebase Cloud Storage

 The project Template can be used to build bigger projects